The resurgence of classic games recently may make you wonder if you can play your favorites on a newer system.

 This can be your first option as it’s constantly updating, meaning that you can expect new features.

-The reason behind the versatility is because it’s an open-source program.
+The reason behind the versatility is that it’s an open-source program.

 DeSmuMe has a Windows version and a Mac version.